jpurma/Kataja/README.md

     python3 --version

-If the version starts with 3.4, good, otherwise run the recommended python installer from http://python.org (On Downloads-menu, it should recommend Python 3.4.3 or newer, and Python 2.7.9 or newer, click the 3.4.3 button.
-Proceed as instructed.
+If the version starts with 3.5, good, otherwise run the recommended python installer from http://python.org (On Downloads-menu, find latest Python 3.5 or greater, Proceed as instructed.)

-### Install Qt ###

-Download Qt 5.5.1 for Mac installer (or the latest version available) from http://www.qt.io/download-open-source/#

-Run installer.
-Installer suggests Qt installation path of form "yourhome/Qt5.5" or "yourhome/Qt"  accept that, and remember it for further use.

-### Install SIP ###
+### Use Wheels to install Qt5.x, SIP and PyQt5 ###

-Download SIP, sip-4.17.tar.gz or the latest available from http://www.riverbankcomputing.com/software/sip/download Unpack it to your build folder, let's assume that the resulting folder is ~/build/sip-4.17 Move to folder:

-    cd sip-4.17
-    python3 configure.py
-    make
-(this should take few seconds and result in ~40 lines of text)
+A new easy method to install necessary dependencies is made possible with Python 3.5 and Python Wheels.
+Try:

-    sudo make install
+    pip3 install pyqt5

-(this should take a second and result in ~7 lines of text)
+This will install open source versions of Qt and PyQt, just what you needed.

 ### Install PyQt5 ###
 Download PyQt5 source package from http://www.riverbankcomputing.com/software/pyqt/download5